KittyCAD/ezpz/kcl-ezpz/README.md

 let p = DatumPoint::new(&mut ids);
 let q = DatumPoint::new(&mut ids);

+// Define constraints on the geometry.
+// These could constraint the entities themselves
+// (e.g. the position of a point or the radius of a circle),
+// or their relationship to each other
-// Define constraints on the geometric entities (their dimensions and relation to each other). let requests = [
+// (e.g. these two lines must be parallel, or this point must lie on this arc). let requests = [
     // Fix P to the origin
     ConstraintRequest::highest_priority(Constraint::Fixed(p.id_x(), 0.0)),